 The purpose of the study was to explore the experiences and perceptions of health care providers in an acute care setting delivering care to pregnant women who are experiencing homelessness.
 In recent years, the number of women experiencing homelessness has significantly increased.
 In North America, the emerging homeless profile is that of a younger person and more often women.
 Living in precarious housing situations increases one’s risk for serious health conditions.
 Women who are homeless often experience complex health issues but many intersecting barriers exist between homeless women and health care providers, which impacts the care provided.
 A better understanding of the health care providers who provide care is urgently needed.
-A narrative inquiry design was implementing.
+A narrative inquiry design was implement.
 We recruited 10 health care providers from antenatal, postpartum, and labour and delivery units in a large, urban tertiary care hospital.
 Using narrative inquiry methodology, and a conversation guide we explored care providers’ personal and professional experiences over time, place, and within social contexts.
 Conversations with participant were held 2 or 3 times.
 From participants’ narrative accounts, we identified four threads that were evident across their experiences: shaping and being shaped by institutional mandates, the importance of conversational spaces, the lack of interprofessional interactions and living with conflicted views about practice.
 Care practices are shaped by complex personal, interpersonal, and institutional factors.
 Contextualized learning experiences within health care settings may serve to encourage narrative reflective practices and support communities of practice with the ultimate goal to improve health care delivery for women in precarious housing situations.

 Solina Richter, Vera Caine, Hiroko Kubota, Jean Chaw-Kant and Margaret Danko